 - a.
 Ball: A regulation hand stitched size 5 soccer ball will be used for all games.
 All game balls at all levels of play shall have the NFHS Authenticating Mark imprinted. - b.
 Field: The field size will be a minimum of 75 x 45 yards and a maximum of 80 x 50 yards.
 Soccer will be played on an outdoor surface as intended. - c.
 Goals: A regulation sized soccer goal will be used at all games. - d.
-Shin Guards: Unified student athletes need to meet the NFHS standard for wearing shin guards while playing soccer.
+Shin Guards: Unified student athletes and partners need to meet the NFHS standard for wearing shin guards while playing soccer.
 Field Hockey shin guards shall be allowed to be worn in place of soccer shin guards should soccer shin guards pose difficulty for the athlete. - 6.
 Game Length: A regulation game will consist of four (4) quarters of twelve (12) minutes running time.
 In the event of a tie at the end of regulation, one (1) twelve (12) minute sudden victory overtime period.
 If the game remains tied at the end of overtime it will remain a tie except for tournament games which will continue until a team wins. - 7.
-Game Officials: One enrolled NHIAA official will be used and paid at the sub-varsity rate.
+Rosters: In all team sports: If a team is going to make the tournament, a team photo in uniform (no warm-ups and no mascots allowed) must be submitted with a photo lineup.
+If no photo is received a logo will be supplemented. - Soccer: All tournament teams will be limited to a maximum of 18 players and two (2) coaches.